katsuroom/holocardlist/readme.md

 # Hololive OCG Card List

 Card listing for Hololive OCG, made with React and Material UI.
+Uses the WanaKana.js package to allow for hiragana, katakana, and romaji search entries.

 Card source: https://hololive-official-cardgame.com/cardlist/